 Cash drawers with locks safely store money and reduce the temptation of theft (by anyone having access to the POS area).
-The drawer connects to the receipt printer and pops open when a receipt is printed.
-With Best Consignment Shop Software, if there is no receipt printer, the drawer uses a special adapter (which replaces the printer) to connect to the computer, allowing the drawer to be opened by pressing a key on the keyboard or when a receipt is printed for cash and check sales.
+The drawer connects to the receipt printer.
+With Best Consignment Shop Software, if there is no receipt printer, the drawer uses a special adapter (which replaces the printer) to connect to the computer, allowing the drawer to open with a key press or when a receipt is printed for cash and check sales.
 As a convenience, the drawer will not open for other payment methods like credit cards, PayPal, gift certificate, etc.

 Barcodes at POS are a must for any store that checks out many items daily.
 The alternatives (enter an unlisted item, chose from a pick list, enter the Item ID) are more labor intensive that just scanning a barcode to populate the invoice line with item information.
 With BCSS an inventory record can be found by scanning the barcode.

 Labels can be printed in a variety of ways and formats.
 With Best Consignment Shop Software labels may be printer on plain paper, sheets of labels or rolls of thermal labels.